Alchme/ArtemisPower-NESRevival-Power-Module/README.md

 =-=-=-=-=-=-About the Project-=-=-=-=-=-=

+*** You may have seen this project on the MerlinShaw Github, and now only see the project here.
+This is due to Merlin kindly asking me to take this project forward into 2024 due to his personal complicaitons, and limited access to time resources for this project. ***

+> I'm going to do my best on this project, adding more soon to it with more module prototypes~! - Alchme 2023

 The original NES Power Module is very noisy.
 The Power Traces cross eachother and the ground home path is messy.
 EMI was not a worry in 1985 but noise can impact picture and sound quality.
 Instead, we move forward with the best of modern engineering, with classic hardware.